logzio/logz-docs/_source/user-guide/distributed-tracing/services.md

 You can toggle your view between pods and nodes inside the service.

+### Track deployment data

+Your Service Overview graphs indicate the recent deployments, helping you determine if a deployment has increased response times for end-users, altered your application's memory/CPU footprint, or introduced any other performance-related changes.

+Deployment tracking ability is auto-enabled in your Logz.io Service dashboard, providing a quick overview of deployment releases ensuring you're always aware of recent updates and what followed them.

+Navigate to Services and choose one of your running services.
+Once inside, the deployment will appear in your graphs, marked by a dotted vertical line.

+[image?]

+You can view additional deployment data by hovering over the line.
+This data includes the deployment time, the associated service and environment, and a quick link to view the commit in your logs.
+Click the link to access the deployment logs and dive deeper into the relevant data to troubleshoot issues or anomalies.

 <!-- ### Logs overview

 All of the logs related to the service are shown at the bottom of the page.
 This view includes a graph view of the log levels and a table view with the following: